elkhorn-heavy/walkthroughs/overthewire/bandit/level_08.md

 ## Initial Analysis

-Going to guess that this is a very large file.
-This challenge also introduces a bunch of new commands, some of which might be useful.
+Going to guess that this is a very large file, something that is too big to read through looking for the word "millionth".

 The information from the previous challenge is used to `ssh` into the server.

 ## Understanding the Challenge

-It appears that the goal is to use new commands to search the file.
+It appears that the goal is to use `grep` to search the file.

 ## Approach Strategy